-She brought on board Head Chef, Russell Chinn, to create an outstanding menu inspired by French and English regional cuisine.
-Russell’s resume includes stints in London with Gary Rhodes at The Greenhouse, Philip Britten at the Capital Hotel and Michel Roux at The Waterside Inn in Bray – his expertise and finesse lends a fine-dining edge to the produce.
+Sharing the load in the restaurant is Head Chef, Russell Chinn.
+Together, Rosie and Russell have created an outstanding menu inspired by French and English regional cuisine.
+Russell’s resumé includes stints in London with Gary Rhodes at The Greenhouse, Philip Britten at the Capital Hotel and Michel Roux at The Waterside Inn in Bray – his expertise and finesse lend a fine-dining edge to the produce.

-Rosie and Russell may take their food and wine seriously, but the atmosphere remains relaxed, making Cupitt’s a popular venue for wood-fired pizzas on Sundays and other functions, such as weddings and family get togethers.
-Cupitt’s also offers boutique accommodation in a restored historic cottage.
+Rosie and Russell may take their food and wine seriously, but the atmosphere remains relaxed, making Cupitt’s a popular venue for wood-fired pizzas and some live music on Sundays and also other functions such as weddings and family get-togethers.